lechuhuuha/Leetcode-vs-code/README.md

 # Leetcode-vs-code

-Access leet code through vs code step by step
+Access LeetCode through VS Code step by step.

-This guide is mainly for people can not login leetcode in vs in this repo https://github.com/LeetCode-OpenSource/vscode-leetcode
+This guide is primarily for individuals who are unable to log in to LeetCode within VS Code using the repository https://github.com/LeetCode-OpenSource/vscode-leetcode.

 If you encoutner the error after running the command